 Before purchasing a long term care policy, you want to speak to someone who is a seasoned veteran.
 Your insurance agent should be able to answer any questions or concerns that you may have.
 They should also be knowledgeable enough to guide you in choosing the best policy for you.
 If they are trying to sell you all the bells and whistles and you know you can’t really afford it, you should get a second opinion from another long term care agent.

 Read the fine print

 You need to make sure you read your policy in detail.
 Find out how long the exclusion period is before the policy starts paying out benefits.
 What health issues does the long term care policy cover?
 How many years will the policy carry you through?
 An expert should be able to explain all the details to you.

 Choose coverage that fits your budget

 While you need coverage, you still don’t want to get over your head.
 Discuss your needs and your budget so that your agent can help you make an informed decision on what you will get for the amount you can spend.
+Removing junk from your property can help clear up space for new projects, contact Dumpster Rental Long Island to get started with it.
 Even if you can’t afford everything you want, make compromises and adjustments.
 It’s better to have some coverage than no coverage at all.

 Always pay your premiums

 If you stop paying premiums, then you have paid for your policy in vain.
 Don’t waste your money.
 Once you stop making payments, your policy is no longer valid.
 This is another reason why you need to ensure you do your homework and really investigate the affordability before diving in.
 Once you purchase a long-term care policy, it is wise to make copies and give to a family member that you trust and also assign someone to speak to your insurance company on your behalf should you not be able to.

 Revisit your long term care policy yearly